codesandbox/codesandbox-client/packages/homepage/content/articles/sandpack-showcase/index.md

 ![](./images/gitlab-live-preview.png)

+If you’re using Sandpack, we’d love to know and also add to our showcase!
+Go ahead and share it with our [Discord community](https://discord.gg/Pr4ft3gBTx).

+If you're new to [Sandpack](https://github.com/codesandbox/sandpack), you can get started with the [documentation](https://sandpack.codesandbox.io/docs) and get support or start a conversation on our [discord community](https://discord.gg/Pr4ft3gBTx).

 We are really excited about the possibilities for Sandpack and there's really no limit on what you can use it for.

-If you’re using Sandpack, we’d love to know and also add to our showcase!